richipal09/devrel-labs/agentic_rag/README.md

     pip install -r requirements.txt
     ```

-2. In case you're going to use the OpenAI-based agent, create a `.env` file with your OpenAI API key:
+2. (Optional) If you want to use the OpenAI-based agent instead of the default local model, create a `.env` file with your OpenAI API key:

    ```bash
    OPENAI_API_KEY=your-api-key-here
    ```

+   If no API key is provided, the system will automatically use the local Mistral-7B model for text generation.

-3. If you're planning to use the local open-source model alternative for RAG, there's no additional configuration needed.
-The system will automatically use `Mistral-7B-Instruct-v0.2` for text generation.
+3. The system will automatically download and use `Mistral-7B-Instruct-v0.2` for text generation when using the local model.
+No additional configuration is needed.

 ## 1. Getting Started